stefjanson/SqueezeMeta/README.md

 ## 2. Installation

-SqueezeMeta is intended to be run in a x86_64 Linux OS (tested in Ubuntu and CentOS).
+SqueezeMeta is intended to be run in a x86_64 Linux OS (tested in Ubuntu, Debian10 and CentOS7).
 The easiest way to install it is by using conda.

 `conda create -n SqueezeMeta -c bioconda -c fpusan squeezemeta`